Fireworks spark several fires in Mandan; no serious injuries reported in metro area

 Five of the incidents were building fires.
 One involved a fire that started on the outside of a house, spread into the garage and caused major damage, the department said.
 Another involved firework debris catching fire in the back of a pickup truck.
 The truck was heavily damaged, and the fire spread to the outside of the house it was parked by.

 The Mandan Police Department did not respond to any major fireworks-related incidents this year, according to Capt.
 Chris Miller.
-Information from the Morton County Sheriff's Office wasn't immediately available.
+There also were no reported issues in Morton County, according to Sheriff Kyle Kirchmeier.

 People are also reading…